 How do people feel after a night of drinking?
 Thirsty.
 That’s how you’ll feel when you arrive in Cusco.
 As already stated, the body dehydrates quickly in high altitudes.
 It is recommended you drink lots of water before and during your trip to Cusco.
 Also, avoid heavy meals since your stomach takes longer to digest food at high altitudes.
 A diet of low proteins and high carbs is advisable.

 The maximum group size is 8 people.
 Our groups are usually between 2-6 people.
 SAM CORPORATIONS specializes in small and private groups.
 This allows us to provide a more tailored and personalized service.

-The evening before you start your trek, you will be given a SMALL DUFFEL BAG to pack your clothes for the next four days.
-Your weight allowance is up to 7kg/14p.
+The evening before you start your trek, you will be given a small duffel bag to pack your clothes for the next four days.
+Your weight allowance is up to 7kg/14lbs.
 Your team of pack horses will carry your duffel bag for you, together with the food and camping gear.
-It’s important to be aware, that you will not have access to your items in the duffel bag until the end of each day, as the pack horses will always be ahead of the group.
+It’s important to note that you will not have access to your items in the duffel bag until the end of each day, as the pack horses will always be ahead of the group.
 During the Ausangate trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc that you may need during the day.
 A 30 to 50L backpack is sufficient.

-Yes, it is a challenging trek with most of the you are over 4,ooo meters or 13,123 feet.
+Yes, it is a challenging trek with most of it being over 4,000 meters or 13,123 feet.
 You need to be in good physical condition and used to hiking.

 In preparation: try walking 15kms a day or go to the fitness club in the months leading up to the trek.
 It is also important to be well acclimatised to the altitude.
 Try to spend at least 3 days in Cusco (3,350m/11,047ft) prior to starting the trek.